 - Usa.Gov — Links to state & local government sites and more…

 - National Center for Health Statistics — Vital records and more…

 - Finnish Immigration Service — Entry permits to Finland, Finnish citizenship.

 - Finnish Police — Link to obtaining a driving license

-- Finnish Notary public — Marriage in Finland.
+- Digital and Population Data Services Agency — Marriage in Finland.
 Place of domicile and population data